TYLER PAYTAS

 Academic Appointments

-Senior Lecturer in Philosophy, School of Arts and Humanities, Australian Catholic University, 2021-
+Senior Lecturer, School of Arts and Humanities, Australian Catholic University, 2021-

 Postdoctoral Research Fellow, Dianoia Institute of Philosophy, Australian Catholic University, 2019-2020